renzisheree/hr-support/client/README.md

 - required attribute

   In HTML, the "required" attribute is used to indicate that a form input field must be filled out before the form can be submitted.
 It is typically applied to input elements such as text fields, checkboxes, and radio buttons.
-When the "required" attribute is added to an input element, the browser will prevent form submission if the field is left empty, providing a validation message to prompt the user to enter the required information.
+When the " required" attribute is added to an input element, the browser will prevent form submission if the field is left empty, providing a validation message to prompt the user to enter the required information.

 - default value

 In React, the defaultValue prop is used to set the initial or default value of an input component.
 It is similar to the value attribute in HTML, but with a slightly different behavior.

 #### FormRow Component